Will You Work Under a Bond of 2 Years?

-- Reconfirm with the interviewer if it is mandatory to sign the bond or just a verbal assurance would be enough.
+- Confirm with the interviewer if signing the bond is required or whether a verbal promise would suffice.

-- Inquire about the terms, tenure, amount and any other policy that might put you in a pickle later.
+- Ask in detail about the conditions, tenure, duration, and any other policies that might cause you problems down the road.

 Points To Analyze

-- Decide and understand what you really want to do in life.
+- Decide and comprehend what you really want to do with your life.

 Points To Avoid While Answering:

-- Don’t be directly negative about the offer
+- Don’t say anything bad about the deal.

 Sample Answers for "Will You Work Under a Bond of 2 Years?"

-Well Sir, you’ve sincerely walked me through every details about the job and guided me on my career path, I’d be more than obliged if you could give me sometime to think about it.
-I would like to take into consideration a few areas of my own and then give you the answer.
-It’ll be really kind of you to give me the required time of a day.
+Sir, you have genuinely taken me through every detail of the work and led me along my career path; I would be grateful if you could give me some time to consider it.
+I’d like to consider a few points of my own before providing you with an answer.
+It would be very kind of you to provide me with the necessary time of day.

 Should I ask more questions to get clear about my answer?